inko-lang/inko/README.md

     let a = 10
     var b = 20

-Methods are defined using the `fn` keyword:
+Methods are defined using the `def` keyword:

-    fn method_name {
+    def method_name {

     }

-Closures use the same syntax, except they don't include a name.
-If no arguments are specified you can even leave out the `fn` keyword:
+Closures are defined the same way except they use the `do` keyword instead of `def`, and they don't have a name unlike methods.
+If no arguments are specified you can even leave out the `do` keyword:

     let a = {
       ...
     }

-    let b = fn(arg) {
+    let b = do (arg) {
       ...
     }